CriticalMoments/CriticalMoments/README.md

 ## Demo App 

 Want to see Critical Moments in action?
 Download our [demo app from TestFlight](https://testflight.apple.com/join/uSwscwu0) or view the source code [on Github](https://github.com/CriticalMoments/CriticalMoments/tree/main/ios/sample_app).

-## Homepage 🏠

-Check out our [homepage](https://criticalmoments.io) for information about Critical Moments, pricing, and account login.

 ## Documentation 👩‍💻